dbeurle/neon/README.md

 After this compiles and fails to install, enter the commands to install and link the libraries

-`cd pastix_5.2.3/build && sudo make install && sudo ln -s /usr/local/lib/libpastix.so /usr/lib/libpastix.so`
+`$ cd pastix_5.2.3/build && sudo make install && sudo ln -s /usr/local/lib/libpastix.so /usr/lib/libpastix.so`

 Provide the `sudo` password when prompted.